Construction Rating: | starstarstarstarstar_border |

 Recovery:

 which I thought would be a fine choice given t' winds.
-Begad!
 Avast, me proud beauty!
 T' chute deployed perfectly though one o' t' shroud lines

-quickly, shiver me timbers, thar was no damage at all.
+quickly, thar be no damage at all.

 Flight Rating: 5 out o' 5